 South as a State of Mind is a bi-annual arts and culture journal published in Greece and distributed internationally.
 Possessed by a spirit of absurd authority, we try to contaminate the prevailing culture with ideas that derive from southern mythologies such as the ‘perfect climate’, ‘easy living’, ‘chaos’, ‘corruption’, and the ‘dramatic temperament’, among others.
 Through our twisted – and ‘southern’ – attitude, expressed through critical essays, artist projects, interviews and features, we would like to give form to the concept of the South as a ‘state of mind’ rather than a set of fixed places on the map.
 People from different – literal or metaphorical – ‘Souths’ renegotiate the southern attitude, partly to define it and partly to invent it, within the post-crisis world.
 Opening up an unexpected dialogue among neighbourhoods, cities, regions and approaches, South as a State of Mind is both a publication and a meeting point for shared intensities.

-Southern stereotypes are very important in the publication, and through our invigorating and inspired columns we aim not only to explore, but also to transform them.
+Southern stereotypes are very important in the publication, and through our invigorating and inspired ideas of our contributors we aim not only to explore, but also to transform them.

 What might be considered weaknesses of the southern mentality we would rather present, perhaps a little self-mockingly, as a force of power with which to face down the future!